There are many oils available on the market with an unnatural Omega profile to that of fresh pasture, having higher levels of Omega 6 to Omega 3.

 Room temperature storage is sufficent for up to 3 months on opening.

-It is essential to store CEN Oil below 30°C. If storing in feed sheds, remove to a cooler place on temperature days above 30°C.
+It is essential to store CEN Oil below 30°C. If storing in feed sheds, remove to a cooler place on temperature days above 30°C. All feed products should be kept below 30°C to maintain freshness and quality.

 (1) Wyss, U., Morel, I., and Collomb, M., 2006.
 Fatty acid content of three grass/clover mixtures.
 Grassland Science in Europe, vol. 11, 348-350.